What Are the Best Google Earth Alternatives? [2026 Guide]

 • Historical weather data comparison tools

-Best use case: Environmental researchers, meteorologists, and crisis management teams who need current atmospheric conditions and weather patterns.
+Best use case: Environmental researchers, meteorologists, and crisis management teams who need current atmospheric conditions.
+When a storm is forming, Zoom Earth is what's better than Google Earth.

-3. NASA Worldview – Best for Environmental Data
+6. NASA Worldview – Best for Environmental and Climate Data

-NASA Worldview provides access to over 900 Earth science data layers from NASA's satellite programs, making it a powerful google earth pro alternative for climate research and environmental monitoring.
+NASA Worldview provides access to over 900 Earth science data layers from NASA's satellite programs, making it a powerful Google Earth Pro alternative for climate research and environmental monitoring.
+Don't confuse this with NASA WorldWind above — Worldview is a web browser tool focused on scientific data visualization, not a 3D globe engine.

 Key Features: